This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 how to make New England clam chowder

-Once the potatoes are cooked, remove the bay leaf from the dutch oven and mash the potatoes.
-Then, add the clams to the dutch oven and simmer for a few minutes.
-Serve the New England clam chowder and enjoy!
+Step 6: Once the potatoes are cooked, remove the bay leaf from the Dutch oven and mash the potatoes.

-Serve The Clam Chowder
+How To Serve Clam Chowder

 New England clam chowder